About — Gray Hairs and Glory

 While my professional role involves caring for and respecting people of all beliefs, the truth that defines my life and informs my compassion is the saving grace of Jesus Christ.

 I believe that true and lasting transformation comes from accepting the gift of eternal life through Him.
-If you are ready to make the most important decision of your life and receive the peace, forgiveness, and new beginning that only Jesus can offer, I invite you to pray this prayer (or one like it) from your heart right now:
+If you are ready to make the most important decision of your life and receive the peace, forgiveness, and new beginning that only Jesus can offer, I invite you to pray from your heart:

 “Dear Jesus, I admit that I am a sinner and I need you.
 I believe you died on the cross for my sins and rose again.
 I invite you into my life today to be my Lord and Savior.
 Thank you for your forgiveness and the gift of eternal life.
 Amen.”